Shortstop

 Shortstop, abbreviated SS, is the baseball or softball fielding position between second and third base, which is considered to be among the most demanding defensive positions.
 Historically, the position was assigned to defensive specialists who were typically poor at batting and were often placed at the bottom of the batting order.
 Today, shortstops are often able to hit well and many are placed at the top of the lineup.
 In the numbering system used by scorers to record defensive plays, the shortstop is assigned the number 6.

 More hit balls go to the shortstop than to any other position, as there are more right-handed hitters in baseball than left-handed hitters, and most hitters have a tendency to pull the ball slightly.
 Like a second baseman, a shortstop must be agile, for example when performing a 4-6-3 double play.
 Also, like a third baseman, the shortstop fields balls hit to the left side of the infield, where a strong arm is needed to throw out a batter-runner before they reach the safety of first base.

+Etymology

+'Shortstop' likely derives from playing closer in than the outfielders, i.e. playing in 'short field' as the position became increasingly an infield position.
+The term probably also is an adaptation of the defunct cricket position of long stop.